OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2002.md

 - The **detectors** used in EEQT Theory are **frequency awareness boundaries**.
 - These boundaries relate to **7th density nature/divisions**.
 - **7th density** interacts with divisions **through humans** (not the other way around).

 ---

-## Earth Changes & Environmental Events

-- No direct content under this category in this session.

----